istio/proxy/src/envoy/mixer/README.md

     }
 ```

-This config reverts the behavior by sending requests to mixer server but not forwarding any attributes.
+This route opaque config reverts the behavior by sending requests to mixer server but not forwarding any attributes.